Precision and recall: Introduction

-Definition (classification context)
+Definition

-For classification tasks, the terms true positives, true negatives, false positives, and false negatives (see Type I and type II errors for definitions) compare the results of the classifier under test with trusted external judgments.
+For classification tasks, the terms true positives, true negatives, false positives, and false negatives compare the results of the classifier under test with trusted external judgments.
 The terms positive and negative refer to the classifier's prediction (sometimes known as the expectation), and the terms true and false refer to whether that prediction corresponds to the external judgment (sometimes known as the observation).

 Let us define an experiment from P positive instances and N negative instances for some condition.
 The four outcomes can be formulated in a 2×2 contingency table or confusion matrix, as follows:

 Precision and recall are then defined as:

 Recall in this context is also referred to as the true positive rate or sensitivity, and precision is also referred to as positive predictive value (PPV); other related measures used in classification include true negative rate and accuracy.
 True negative rate is also called specificity.

+Precision vs. Recall

+Both precision and recall may be useful in cases where there is imbalanced data.
+However, it may be valuable to prioritize one metric over the other in cases where the outcome of a false positive or false negative is costly.
+For example, in medical diagnosis, a false positive test can lead to unnecessary treatment and expenses.
+In this situation, it is useful to value precision over recall.
+In other cases, the cost of a false negative is high, and recall may be a more valuable metric.
+For instance, the cost of a false negative in fraud detection is high, as failing to detect a fraudulent transaction can result in significant financial loss.